 Whimsy’s Heavy Things, by Julie Kraulis, is a brilliant metaphorical story about how it feels to carry around the feelings we have after something happens.
 In this story, Whimsy is trying to find a way to deal with very heavy stones.
 After trying things like hiding them under a rock and sailing them out to sea, she learns they are much more manageable one at a time and with help.
 The illustrations are fascinating, and the formatting keeps us glued to the story.

-In Something Terrible Happened to Me by Margaret M. Holmes, Sherman the racoon shares what it was like for him after he witnessed something that brought up lots of big feelings.
+In A Terrible Thing Happened by Margaret M. Holmes, Sherman the raccoon shares what it was like for him after he witnessed something that brought up lots of big feelings.
 This story is simple and straightforward, and shows little Sherman getting support from a counselor to help him resolve his feelings.

 Brave Bart: A Story for Traumatized and Grieving Children, by Caroline H. Sheppard, tells a matter-of-fact story about what happens to Bart the cat after the “bad, sad and scary thing” happens.
 He is teased by friends for his reaction of fear and for choosing to seclude himself.
 He has the support of Helping Hannah, who leads him to see himself as a survivor rather than a victim, while validating his feelings.
 This book is often used in therapy for children with PTSD.

 You Weren’t With Me, by Chandra Ghosh Ippen, is specifically about the trauma of a child being separated from their parent, and all the feelings that would naturally come up as a result, including anger and not being ready to reconnect for a time.
 It occurs to me that this book also speaks to the inherent trauma that is added to a child’s experience if a parent is not present during a trauma that they experience.
 The wording is very simple, with sweet illustrations.